apache/fury-site/docs/json/android.md

 or use an application codec when a model cannot satisfy those requirements. `JsonUnwrapped` supports mutable classes, creator-backed classes, and Records through their normal property and construction paths.
-When the containing model and its unwrapped children use `JsonType`, their generated companions supply those operations.
+When the containing model and its unwrapped children use `JsonType`, their generated Java operations or Kotlin metadata supply those operations.
+A minified Kotlin build must also package the exact KSP retention rules for every Kotlin model in the path.

 ## Records

 Android-desugared Records require processor-generated operations from either a direct `@JsonType` declaration or a compiled exact `@JsonMixin` pair.
 Manual R8 rules alone cannot reconstruct Record component order because Android does not provide the Java Record reflection APIs.
-This also applies to a Record whose complete representation is a `JsonValue` String: the generated companion identifies the propagated component accessor and calls an annotated one-String canonical constructor directly.
+This also applies to a Record whose complete representation is a `JsonValue` String: the generated Java operations identify the propagated component accessor and call an annotated one-String canonical constructor directly.
 Generated child codecs act on one level exactly as they do on the JVM.
 Every Record in a `JsonUnwrapped` path needs its own direct `JsonType` declaration or compiled exact `JsonMixin` pair.
 Use a complete value codec for deeper nested behavior.